 April 15th, 2012

 The ribbon cutting ceremony for Hillview Branch Library was held.
+The new facility opened for service on the following day.

 Construction begins on new Hillview Branch